 - Do my other medications affect the dosage of Victoza that’s best for me?

-- Should I receive a higher dosage of Victoza if I’ve already had a heart attack or stroke in the past?
+- Should I receive a higher dosage of Victoza if I’ve had a heart attack or stroke in the past?

 Disclaimer: Healthline has made every effort to make certain that all information is factually correct, comprehensive, and up to date.
 However, this article should not be used as a substitute for the knowledge and expertise of a licensed healthcare professional.
 You should always consult your doctor or another healthcare professional before taking any medication.
 The drug information contained herein is subject to change and is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 The absence of warnings or other information for a given drug does not indicate that the drug or drug combination is safe, effective, or appropriate for all patients or all specific uses.